Skip to main content

 Key takeaways:

-• There are numerous factors that put you at higher risk of developing prostate cancer.
+• There are several risk factors that can increase your chances of developing prostate cancer.

-• Genetics: If people in your family have a history of certain types of cancer, you could be at higher risk of developing prostate cancer.
-If you have certain genetic mutations, you could also be at higher risk.
-Learn about your family’s history of cancer, and let your healthcare provider know if there’s a history of cancer in your family.
-This information could change the way your healthcare provider decides to screen you for prostate cancer.
+Learn about your family’s history of cancer, and let your healthcare team know if there’s a history of cancer in your family.
+This information could change the way your healthcare team decides to screen you for prostate cancer.
+They may also suggest genetic testing for BRCA gene mutations.

 What are some of the risk factors for cancer that can be changed?